icons8/lunacy-docs/docs/index.md

 * **[Feature Requests](https://lunatics.icons8.com/)** — a board similar to UserVoice.
 Vote for features and propose yours.
 One feature per post, please.

 * **[Improving This Manual](https://github.com/icons8/lunacy-docs/blob/master/docs/index.md)** — please help us!
 We'll accept the pull requests for fixing the errors, expanding the sections, and updating it with new features (Icons8 team lags a little between adding a feature and writing the documentation for it).
+We'll also include the video tutorials covering certain features.

 * **Saying hello** — our [Lunacy page](https://icons8.com/lunacy) has the comments in the bottom.
 If you have a review of our work or just want to say hello, you're welcome!